hardickchatterjee/hardickchatterjee/README.md

 ## 👨‍💻 About Me

-I'm a **Founding Engineer at BLUSVN Technologies** (Scottsdale, AZ) — a seed-stage startup where I architected the entire backend platform from scratch as the sole backend engineer.
+I'm a **Founding Engineer at BLUSVN Technologies** — a seed-stage startup where I architected the entire backend platform from scratch as the sole backend engineer.

 - 🏗️ Built a **type-safe, multi-tenant API platform** (TypeScript · Node.js · tRPC · Prisma · PostgreSQL) handling **3× traffic growth** at **99.99% uptime**
 - 💳 Designed **PCI-compliant multi-provider payment infrastructure** with 100% idempotency and **<0.1% failure rate**, reducing churn by **18%**